coalton-lang/coalton/docs/design-docs/typeclasses.md

   (test (fn (Eq :b) => :b -> :b -> Bool)))
 ```

-Constraints of class variables in class methods are not allowed since this complicates code and will result in the constraint being propogated up to the class, which is already supported by the class defintion syntax.
+Constraints of class variables in class methods are not allowed since this complicates code and will result in the constraint being propogated up to the class, which is already supported by the class definition syntax.

 ### Self Referential Class Definitions